HannaBerggren/Love-Barista/README.md

 ### Create blogpost

-* After you have register, after that when you click on your name in the navbar, you can choose between the create blogpost page or the manage blogpost page.
+* After you have register, when you click on your name in the navbar, you can choose between the create blogpost page or the manage blogpost page.
-* Create a blogpost offers the user to easily pick when they want to make their post.
+* Create a blogpost offers the user to easily add content and upload a picture when they want to make their post.

 ![Image](/static/css/images/create-manage.png)
 ![Image](/static/css/images/shareblogpost.png)